How to Install a Tile Backsplash

 Time Required: Over 1 day

-- If you use light colored tile, select a white mortar, but read the packaging to ensure it is compatible with your tile.
+- If you use light-colored tile, select a white mortar, but read the packaging to ensure it is compatible with your tile.

 - Include an additional 10 percent of tile to fill any small gaps or use as replacements for damaged pieces.
 More calculation is required if you have walls with disproportionate sections, like the one shown in this guide.

 - You have four separate areas to measure.
 Label section “a” as the space on the left side, between the base of the cabinetry and countertop.
 Space “b” is the midsection of the wall.
 Space “c” is the space on the right side, between the base of the cabinetry and countertop.
-And space “d” sits under the window.
+Space “d” sits under the window.

 - Multiply the width and height of each section, then add the sums of each to get the total square footage of tile needed to complete the project.
 Remember to include 10 percent of the sum for spare pieces, and make sure you have enough mortar, mastic and grout.